radut/kubernetes-workshop/README.md

 ## flux v2

 1. put `examples/helmreleases/flux.yaml` under `flux/` folder as well.
+2. check the difference between `examples/helmreleases/flux.yaml` and initial flux vaules that you have deployed (`examples/flux-initial-values.yaml`)
-2. git commit
+3. git commit
-3. wait for deploy
+4. wait for deploy

 Verify that flux connected to fluxcloud successfully.